mbadwa/DevOps-Projects/README.md

 #### Projects

-1. Vprofile Application - a Java app, details on how to deploy it can be found in [Project Deployment](/vprofile-local-env/project-deploy-details.md) document.
+1. Vprofile On Prem Application Project - a Java app, details on how to deploy it can be found in [Project Deployment](/vprofile-local-env/project-deploy-details.md) document.
-2. Vprofile AWS Lift and Shift project - A Java application.
-Details on how to deploy it can be found in [Project Deployment](/vprofile-project-aws-LiftAndShift/Lift%20and%20Shift%20Vprofile%20app.md)
+2. Vprofile AWS Lift and Shift Project - a Java app, details on how to deploy it can be found in [Project Deployment](/vprofile-project-aws-LiftAndShift/Lift%20and%20Shift%20Vprofile%20app.md) document.